 Another problem that may be faced is not having options for payments.
 The entire yearly premium may have to be paid upfront.

 Some people have been known to produce lapsed insurance certificates when asked to produce them.
 Even though they know their insurance has lapsed.
 There are serious finds for this.
 If it is the first time the individual has done this they could receive a fine between $5,000 up to $25,000.
-You could also have your licence suspended for thirty days.
-If it is a second offence the fines could be between $10,000.
+You could also have your license suspended for thirty days.
+If it is a second offense the fines could be between $10,000.
 To $50,000.
-In addition, a suspension of the driver’s licence for up to one year could be an additional penalty.
+In addition, a suspension of the driver’s license for up to one year could be an additional penalty.

 There could be even more consequences such as the vehicle could be impounded for a period of up to three months.
 Then there could be a surcharge of 25% added to the fines.

 Overall it is just not worth it to drive without insurance even if there were no accidents.

 The long-term effects are that you may find your insurance costs are much higher once you become insured again.